hashicorp/katakoda/terraform-sentinel/step4.md

 Open `terraform-sentinel/test/restrict-s3-buckets/fail.json`{{open}} to add a path to the failing mock data.

-Edit the failing mock data in your test file relative to your `fail.json` file, in this case, two directories above the current folder in `mock-data`.
+Edit the failing mock data path in your test file relative to your `fail.json` file, in this case, two directories above the current folder in `mock-data`.

 <pre class="file" data-filename="terraform-sentinel/test/restrict-s3-buckets/fail.json" data-target="insert" data-marker="<relative_path_to_failing_mock>">../../mock-data/mock-tfplan-fail-v2.sentinel</pre>